connecting policy, practice, and people

 learn more

-Contact me to learn more about my work and how I can support you.
-I also look forward to connecting with like-minded individuals and organizations.
-Together, we are greater than the sum of our parts.
+Reach out to learn more about my work and how I can support your goals.
+I also welcome connecting with like-minded individuals and organizations—because together, we’re greater than the sum of our parts.